Insight • Leadership · Mission · Decision Making

 Leaders make decisions under pressure, with incomplete information, and real consequences.
 Without a clear mission, decisions get driven by urgency, politics, or momentum.

 A mission statement reduces noise.
 It creates consistency.
-It gives you a way to test decisions before committing to them.
+It gives you a way to test decisions before you commit to them.

 How this insight supports different learners